shellywanamaker/shellywanamaker.github.io/_posts/2018-01-25-Geoduck-larvae-filters.md

 Conical #4 and #8 at pH 8.2
 Conical #6 and #9 at pH 7.1

-These 16 filters would are in a separate bag inside the -80 freezer box:
+These 16 filters are in a separate bag inside the -80 freezer box:

 ![radck](http://eagle.fish.washington.edu/cnidarian/skitch/-80_Inventory_Map_-_Google_Sheets_202F9CB8.png)